wordofwarning/wordofwarning.org/current/2018-autumnwinter/instantdissidence/index.md

 Instant Dissidence's is also a socially-engaged practice where the company foregrounds the role that dance/choreography can play as a social engine: they are ‘artivists’ who believe in the power of connecting art and social consciousness.

 #### What people have said about them
->*…With tears in my eyes I end this dance.
-With tears in her eyes Rita thanks me for dancing with a stranger.*<br><a href="http://incidentmag.com/2016/07/23/talking-about-identity-tempting-failure" target="_blank">Lisa Stertz, Incident Magazine on *Dancing with Strangers: from Calais to England*</a>.<br>*…an artist doing what artists are supposed to do: creating work that is surprising, challenging, transgressive and exciting.*<br><a href="https://www.theguardian.com/stage/theatreblog/2009/nov/20/epilepsy-live-art-rita-marcalo" target="_blank">Allan Sutherland, The Guardian on *Involuntary Dances*</a>.
+>*With tears in my eyes I end this dance.
+With tears in her eyes Rita thanks me for dancing with a stranger.*<br><a href="http://incidentmag.com/2016/07/23/talking-about-identity-tempting-failure" target="_blank">Lisa Stertz, Incident Magazine on *Dancing with Strangers: from Calais to England*</a><br>*…an artist doing what artists are supposed to do: creating work that is surprising, challenging, transgressive and exciting.*<br><a href="https://www.theguardian.com/stage/theatreblog/2009/nov/20/epilepsy-live-art-rita-marcalo" target="_blank">Allan Sutherland, The Guardian on *Involuntary Dances*</a>

 #### Credits
-An Instant Dissidence production.
 Supported using public funding by the National Lottery through Arts Council England.
+Produced by Instant Dissidence.
 Additional project funders + presenting organisations can be found on the tumblr below.

 #### Websites
 <a href="http://onelastdance-ancheaddamhsa.tumblr.com" target="_blank">onelastdance-ancheaddamhsa.tumblr.com</a> | <a href="http://twitter.com/RitaMarcalo" target="_blank">@RitaMarcalo</a> | <a href="http://facebook.com/InstantDissidence" target="_blank">Instant Dissidence on Facebook</a> | <a href="http://www.thelowry.com/takearisk/take-a-risk-wtf-wednesday" target="_blank">WTF Wednesdays</a>